Reuniting with Ottilie: Agra and Varanasi

 This is part two of my travel adventures in India – pre virus/lockdown days 😂

-You may recall that in June of 2019, I met a wonderful young woman named Ottile while staying at a Yoga Ashram in Nepal.
-Ottile and I kept in touch after meeting and planned to reconnect sometime later in the year, as she would still be traveling in the region.
+You may recall that in June of 2019, I met a wonderful young woman named Ottilie while staying at a Yoga Ashram in Nepal.
+Ottilie and I kept in touch after meeting and planned to reconnect sometime later in the year, as she would still be traveling in the region.

 Our plan was for her to come to Amritsar.
 Due to construction on the railway lines, there was no way for her to get here during the time allotted for our visit.
 We decided the next best thing would be for us both to travel to some halfway point.
 Our destination became Agra and the Taj Mahal.

 There is a comfort and familiarity in Amritsar that slip away when traveling.
 I boarded the train before dawn and climbed up into my sleeper bunk.
 I made myself cozy for the approximately 11 hour long train ride.
 Between napping and reading, the hours slipped by and the next thing I knew, I had arrived at the Agra station.

 Immediately upon deboarding, I knew I was in a very different place.
 I was now completely illiterate.
 There were no signs in Punjabi or English.
 Secondly, monkeys were overhead using the Platform rafters as a highway!
 Now that is something you will never see in Amritsar.